 Dell Chromebook 11 full review

 It might be Dell's first attempt at a Chromebook, but the Chromebook 11 ticks all our boxes as a fast, cheap and reliable laptop.
-See also: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.
+See also: Which laptop to buy: laptop buying advice, and the best laptops.

 While the chassis is very similar to other offerings in this class, such as the Acer C720 and Lenovo N20p, Dell has made good aesthetic choices that deliver an attractive machine.
 The company logo on the back of the screen is understated, and fits nicely with the general professional air that the device exudes.
 The Dell Chromebook 11 might not have the bright coloured fun of an Asus, or the Apple inspired coolness of an HP 11, but for a cool, smart device the Dell looks the part.